 - Identify what data, if any, the app collects, how it collects that data, and all uses of that data.

-- Confirm that where user data is shared with any third party such as analytics tools, advertising networks, third party Software Development Kits and any related entities, that they will provide equal protection of user data as stated in the app’s privacy policy and required by Apple’s App Store Review Guidelines so there are limitations on what the app is allowed to do.
+- Confirm that where user data is shared with any third party, such as analytics tools, advertising networks, third-party Software Development Kits and any related entities, they will provide equal protection of user data as stated in the app’s privacy policy and required by Apple’s App Store Review Guidelines, so, there are limitations on what the app is allowed to do.

 - Explain its data retention and deletion policies and describe in an accessible and clear way, how a user can revoke consent and/or request deletion of their data.